GRD-1/TaskQueues/README.md

 I configured request frequency according to that rule.
 So, now the minimal time for one block handling is about 250 ms.
 Do not ask the service to process too many blocks, it will take a long time.
 * To monitor the process I consciously leave the console logs on.
-You can see it in the server terminal, or you can switch it off in the config file: _src/ts/config/config.ts   process.env.logBenchmarks = 'false';
+You can see it in the server terminal, or you can switch it off in the config file: config/default.cjs LOG_BENCHMARKS = 'false';